L.L. Tisdale Parkway: Route description

 The parkway begins as a four-lane divided freeway at an interchange with I-244/US 64/US 412/SH-51 just outside Downtown Tulsa.
 It runs north weaving into Osage County before returning to Tulsa County in Tulsa.
 At an intersection with the Gilcrease Expressway, the parkway becomes a three-lane undivided expressway at before ending at 36th Street North in Northern Tulsa.
 It is the Osage Nation's only expressway.

 History

-Plans for the expressway were almost abandoned in 1983 by the Oklahoma Department of Transportation due to lack of funding and other roads needing the funds.
+Plans for the expressway were almost abandoned in 1983 by the Oklahoma Department of Transportation due to a lack of funding and other roads needing the funds.
 The highway was later funded entirely by the residents of Tulsa.
 Construction began on the Osage Expressway in 1986 and was completed in 1993, running from Interstate 244 to Apache Street.
 The expressway was extended further north in 1995 to 36th Street North, with construction finishing in 1997.
 With the northern extension, the Osage Expressway was renamed L.L.
 Tisdale Parkway in honor of the Reverend L.L.
 Tisdale.